I had a great chat with Hiten Shah on my podcast, Product People.

 Start by teaching someone something this week.

 I love this.
-Instead of trying to build a big audience, or worrying about which niche will be the most profitable, just get started by looking for someone you can help.
+Instead of trying to build a big audience, you start by looking for opportunities to help.

 This mindset is helping me move from being self-focused to other-focused.